TerminatorNL/Tiquality/README.md

 ### I just installed Tiquality, and the TPS is HORRIBLE!
-This is because blocks are trying to tick, but have no tracker assigned.
+This is because blocks are trying to tick, but have no trackerHolder assigned.
 If you don't have GriefPrevention installed, you have to reset your world to fully enjoy Tiquality.

 If you do have GriefPrevention installed: try to use the `/tq import_griefprevention` command.
 Be wary, as most servers contain corrupted chunks, and this command will load them.
 If you can't import because you have corrupted chunks, use: `/tq import_griefprevention_claim`.
 It will only import the claim you are currently standing in, but after everyone runs that command everything should be running smooth.